 - Shelter Plus Care

 - Family Unification Program

 - Welfare to Work

 - Money Follows The Person

 - Veterans Affairs Supportive Housing

+- Mainstream Program (if awarded)

-H. PREFERENCE AND INCOME TARGETING ELIGIBILITY [24 CFR 982.207] Change in Circumstances
+H. PREFERENCE AND INCOME TARGETING ELIGIBILITY [24 CFR 982.207]

+Change in Circumstances

 Changes in an applicant's circumstances while on the waiting list may affect the family's entitlement to a preference.
 Applicants are required to notify the PHA in writing when their circumstances change.